Story The Storm Mission Shop About Contact Etsy Shop

 from the Storm

-When Hurricane Helene toppled thirty trees on his mountain property, master craftsman Tom Ullman turned destruction into symbols of hope.
+When Hurricane Helene toppled thirty trees on his mountain property in Valle Crucis, master craftsman Tom Ullman turned destruction into symbols of hope — nearly 1,500 crosses and counting.

 Scroll